OUIsolutions/CWebStudio/README.md

 CWebSudio is a micro framework to deal with web aplications in C/C++.
 It's a single header library that provides a lot of functionality such as reading headers, query parameters, returning files, and text.
+# Try it online
+if you want to try it online , you can do it by using cloning the [Code Sandbox Template](https://codesandbox.io/p/devbox/dmy7xm)

 # Installation